fangnizhang/fangnizhang.github.io/_pages/research.md

 Invited talks
 ------------
+* Urban co-modality: Synergize passenger and freight transportation.
+The 4th Symposium on Travel Behavior and Transportation Science, co-organized by North China University of Technology, Beihang University, and Beijing Jiaotong University.
+Beijing, China, 28-30 July 2023.
 * A spatiotemporal analysis of the robustness of high-speed rail network in China, International Symposium on High-speed Railway and Environment, organized by Shijiazhuang Tiedao University and Transportation Research Part D: Transport and Environment, 26 September 2020.
 * Quantifying Demand and Impacts of High-speed Rail System.
 School of Economics and Management, Beihang University.
 Beijing, China, 11 September 2019.
 * Quantifying Demand and Impacts of High-speed Rail System.
 College of Metropolitan Transportation, Beijing University of Technology.
 Beijing, China, 10 September 2019.